-If visualized in a dream, be sure that it’s not referring to the letter “O.” Big difference.
+If visualized in a dream, be sure that it’s not referring to the letter “O.” There’s a big difference.
 And zero won’t always appear as an “O” with a line through it because it doesn’t uniformly appear like that in real life.

 Self.
 Alone.
 Singular.

 Three Dog Night had a hit song about this: One Is the Loneliest Number.